coq/coq/doc/sphinx/addendum/program.rst

    (the default), or if the system should infer which obligations can be declared opaque.

-.. flag:: Hide Obligations

-   .. deprecated:: 8.12

-   Controls whether obligations appearing in the term should be hidden as implicit arguments of the special constant ``Program.Tactics.obligation``.

 The module :g:`Coq.Program.Tactics` defines the default tactic for solving obligations called :g:`program_simpl`.
 Importing :g:`Coq.Program.Program` also adds some useful notations, as documented in the file itself.